• Skip to primary navigation

 Are There Any Side Effects Associated with Cedarwood Oil Use?

-The simple answer is NO. However, if used in excess, you are likely to irritate your skin.
-The best thing to do here is to use in small doses.
+The simple answer is NO. However, if used in excess, you will likely irritate your skin.
+The best thing to do here is to use it in small doses.

 Contraindications Of Cedarwood Oil

-The best to get the most out of your cedarwood oil is to try in small doses, in small areas.
+The best to get the most out of your cedarwood oil is to try it in small doses, in small areas.
 It is not considered to pose any danger to users.
 However, moderate use is advised.
-If you have concerns or see some adverse reactions to using it, speak to your doctor about it.
+If you have concerns or have adverse reactions to using it, speak to your doctor about it.

 Recommended Product

-The recommended product is based on great reviews and the fact that the bottle comes with a pipette.
+The recommended product is based on great reviews, and the bottle comes with a pipette.
 This makes it easier to apply it and to measure droplets.

 Filed Under: Essential Oils For